Piecewise Deterministic Markov Processes and their invariant measures: A first definition of Piecewise Deterministic Markov Processes

 Another use of fantom jump is presented in \cite{Costa}.
 The stability or ergodicity of a PDMP $(X_t)_{t\geqslant0}$ and of its embedded chain $(X_k',T_k)_{k\in\mathbb N}$ may differ, but this is no more the case if fantom jumps are added at constant rate, \ie~if we consider the PDMP with characteristics $(\varphi,\lambda+1,\tilde Q)$, where $\tilde{Q}$ is given for all $(t,x,\msa) \in \rset_+ \times \msm \times \mcb{\msm}$ by

 and its embedded chain.
 See \cite{Costa} for more details.

-There are a other differences between the assumptions we made on the characteristics of a PDMP and those made in \cite[standard conditions p.
+There are other differences between the assumptions we consider on the characteristics of a PDMP and those in \cite[standard conditions p.
 62]{davis:1993}.
-For simplicity, we consider that the flow cannot exit $\msm$ contrary to \cite{davis:1993}.
-In addition, to prevent the artificial problem of an infinity of fantom jumps in a finite time, we assume that $\lambda$ is locally bounded, instead of the following weaker condition that would be sufficient to define $(X_t)_{t\geqslant0}$: for all $(t,x) \in \rset_+\times \msm$, there exists $h >0$ such that $\int_{t}^{t+h} \lambda(s,\varphi_{t,s}(x)) \rmd s < \plusinfty$.
+First, in contrast to \cite{davis:1993}, we consider that the differential flow $(\varphi_{t})_{t \geq 0}$ is defined on $\rset_+$.
+In addition, the jump rates $(\lambda_i)_{\i \in \iint{1,\ell}}$ are supposed to be locally bounded to prevent some artificial pathological behavior such as an infinite number of fantom jumps in a finite time.
+However, the following weaker condition would have been sufficient to define $(X_t)_{t\geqslant0}$: for all $(t,x) \in \rset_+\times \msm$, there exists $h >0$ such that $\int_{t}^{t+h} \lambda(s,\varphi_{t,s}(x)) \rmd s < \plusinfty$.
 On the other hand, we don't assume a priori that PDMPs are non-explosive.